au1698/Experimental-Lab-Assignments-Robotics/pet_robot/README.md

 ### Launch
-This folder contains two launchfiles: one executes the whole application and the other one executes the nodes which mimic the hardware's functioning.
+This folder contains a launchfile: one executes the whole application and the other one executes the nodes which mimic the hardware's functioning.

 ### Msg
 This folder contains the ".msg" file needed for the gesture sequence structure that is saved in a rosbag.